herpiko/herpiko.github.io/content/post/2026-02-22-blankon-revival-project-part-1.md

 I attended OpenInfra Summit 2025 and met one of the speakers, Iwan stwn, the initiator and maintainer of Kuliax.
 We talked about why the current generation seems different from us.
 Where are the young hackers who love tinkering?
 Where can we find them?
 Even if they are visible, how do we attract them to Indonesian Linux/open-source projects/initiatives?
 Or, are we just becoming irrelevant?

-We don’t think so.
+We don't think so.
 Maybe we just need to put more effort to find them, and adjust ourselves to match their generation's style.

 But even if they join us, how do we make them stay and happy with the project?